 What is EMDR?

 Eye Movement Desensitizing and Reprocessing is an extensively researched, effective form of treatment designed to help people recover from trauma.
-If Jeff or Lisa think you might benefit from EMDR, they will talk with you about how this intervention could be used in counseling and how it can help you.
+If our professionals think you might benefit from EMDR, they will talk with you about how this intervention could be used in counseling and how it can help you.